rChrisb/holbertonschool-shell/README.md

-this project is about common Linux commands
+This repository contains multiple projects about common Linux commands